dhardenb/space-frigates/README.md

-# Welcome to Space Battle!
+# Welcome to Space Frigate!

 **The key board controls are:**